vanus-labs/vanus-connect/connectors/source-aws-billing/README.md

 ```

 ### Test
+**To test the connector, run the Display Sink first before running AWS Billing source.**
 Open a terminal and use the following command to run a Display sink, which receives and prints CloudEvents.

 ```shell